+Three clear life coaching phases make up a successful life coaching process.
 Phase three is where the magic happens.
-Phase two may kill your spirits, however.
-If you’re a coach, understanding the following phases may help you set your practice up for success.
+Phase two may kill your spirits.
+If you’re a coach, understanding the phases may help you set your life coaching business up for success.

 You have been a certain way for a long time.
 Deeper aspects of you prefer – and cling to – familiarity.